 1. The infrastructure manager shall, after consultation with the interested parties, develop and publish a network statement which shall be obtainable against payment of a fee which shall not exceed the cost of publication of that statement.
 The network statement shall be published in at least two official languages of the Union.
-The content of the network statement shall be made available free of charge in electronic format on the web portal of the
+The content of the network statement shall be made available free of charge in electronic format on the web portal of the infrastructure manager and accessible through a common web portal.
+That web portal shall be set up by the infrastructure managers in the framework of their cooperation in accordance with Articles 37 and 40.

-3 "Network statement" covers: general information about the available infrastructure and conditions how to access to it, charging principles and tariffs, principles and criteria for capacity allocation, information to RUs about the procedure for obtaining licences for carrying out rail transport services and relevant safety certificates, information about procedures for dispute resolution and appeals related to matters of rail infrastructure access.
+&lt;sup>3 "Network statement" covers: general information about the available infrastructure and conditions how to access to it, charging principles and tariffs, principles and criteria for capacity allocation, information to RUs about the procedure for obtaining licences for carrying out rail transport services and relevant safety certificates,